mison22/training-plans/README.md

 - ✅ You're targeting companies using Go (Google, Docker, Kubernetes)
 - ✅ You want to build scalable, performant backend systems

+### **Choose .NET/C# Backend Intensive if:**
+- ✅ You want to master .NET/C# for enterprise backend systems
+- ✅ You're interested in Microsoft ecosystem and Azure cloud
+- ✅ You want to work with enterprise applications and large-scale systems
+- ✅ You're targeting companies using .NET (Microsoft, enterprise clients)
+- ✅ You want to build robust, maintainable backend systems

 ### **Choose Full Stack Intensive if:**
 - ✅ You want to build complete applications
 - ✅ You enjoy both frontend and backend development